closemarketing/debug-mo-translations/readme.txt

 [Official Repository GitHub](https://github.com/closemarketing/debug-mo-translations)

 == Changelog ==
+= 1.3.1 =
+*    Updated versions of WordPress and PHP.

 = 1.3 =
 *    Contributions from pedromendonca (Thanks!): Better output in admin and frontend (see screenshots!).
 *    Make translatable the plugin.
 *    PHP Coding standards.
 *    New design for the plugin.